Welcome to DataWA

 4. Make it discoverable

 Once a dataset has been published your data publisher will work with you to make your data discoverable on Data.wa.gov.au, establish the complete metadata record, and check that all supporting collateral has been included.
 Once this is all in place, congratulations!
-Your dataset is now discoverable alongside a wealth of other datasets from across government.
+Your dataset is now discoverable alongside a wealth of other datasets.

 5. Ongoing maintenance